-Saint John’s Hospice is a Catholic Social Services shelter for men located in Center City Philadelphia.
-Established in 1963 by Monsignor Anthony J. O’Neill, Pastor of Saint John the Evangelist Church, and The Little Brothers of The Good Shepherd, Saint Johns was created as an outreach ministry to serve and assist the poor and homeless in the community.
+Established in 1963 by Monsignor Anthony J. O’Neill, Pastor of Saint John the Evangelist Church, and The Little Brothers of The Good Shepherd, Saint John’s Hospice was created as an outreach ministry to serve and assist those experiencing homelessness and poverty in the community.

-This is possible thanks to the on-going support of individual donors and organizations that believe in Saint John’s mission and support its good work.
-Because of them, Saint John’s is able to carry out its Gospel-driven mission and continue to serve those who are suffering and in need.
+All of this is possible thanks to the on-going support of individual donors and organizations that believe in SJH’s mission and support its good work.
+Because of them, SJH is able to continue to serve those who are suffering and in need.

 For more information on how you can join the Saint John’s Hospice family and partner in its mission to serve others, contact Kris Jaeger, Community Relations Director, at email@example.com.